 - -40°C to +65°C operating temperature range

-- Considerably lighter than batteries
+- Considerably lighter than batteries in high-power applications

 - Easily fully discharged for safe maintenance operations